jsoconno/terraflow/docs.md

 ```
 ## Options
 ```
-  --keyword TEXT  Keyword used to filter the list.
+  --keyword TEXT  A keyword used to filter results.
   --help          Show this message and exit.
 ```
 ## Commands